Prithviraj Chavan: Political career

 Chavan started his political career in 1991 by winning his parents old seat of Karad to the Lok sabha.
 He went on to win the seat thrice, in 1991, 1996 and 1998 but lost in 1999.

 He served as a Minister of State for the ministries of Ministry of Science and Technology, Ministry of Earth Sciences, Ministry of Personnel, Public Grievances and Pensions, Ministry of Parliamentary Affairs and in charge of Prime Minister's Office.
 Earlier he also served as the Minister of State in charge of the Department of Atomic Energy.
 Chavan replaced Ashok Chavan as chief minister after the latter's involvement in the Adarsh Housing Society scam forced him to resign.
 Reasons for his choice reported by the media included the perception that he had a "clean image" and that he did not have his own faction of political supporters within the state.
+He was elected as MLC after Sanjay Satishchandra Dutt vacated his seat.

 One of his first actions as Chief Minister was to play a role along with Civil Aviation minister Praful Patel, in convincing Jairam Ramesh, the Minister for Environment And Forests in obtaining environmental clearance for the planned second airport in Mumbai, Navi Mumbai International Airport.